 Finnish language word huithapeli, "schlemiel", "no-gooder", "wastrel" is a corruption of Whitechapel.

 Another reason for the living conditions was that the Police Are Useless trope applied.
 In addition to Interservice Rivalry, they were also under-trained.
 Reforms were introduced to improve the reputation and effectiveness of the London police forces.
-London has 2 police forces.
+London has two police forces.
 One is for the city, the other is for the administrative division.

 Soho remained something of a Wretched Hive until relatively recently, due to its position as London's Red Light District and the large element of organised crime.
 It's become more gentrified over the past twenty years or so, though.